What you will learn

 - See the total hours of Pluralsight content in each channel

 A: List of channels, including channel creator, length of courses in channel (duration), members, last activity, and average completion.
+You can add interactive courses and projects to channels, as well as video courses & articles outside of Pluralsight.

 What happens when I click on a channel in channels analytics?